tornado05/planetoid/README.md

 ## Description

 This is a library of modeling planets using d3 and topojson.
 The main point is to use es6 syntax and to be able to import it into project.
+##### NOTE: version < 0.1.x is underdevelopment so please do not use it.

 ## Requirments